folio-org/folio-org.github.io/start/primer-raml.md

 Use "[api-lint](/guides/api-lint/)" to assess API descriptions, schema, and examples.
 A script is provided, to find files and run it.
-That script is also utilised by the continuous-integration.
+That script can be run locally, and is also utilised by the continuous-integration.

 [Describe schema and properties](/guides/describe-schema/).

+Use "[api-doc](/guides/api-doc/)" to generate documentation from the API descriptions, schema, and examples.
+That script can be run locally, and is also utilised by the continuous-integration to build the [FOLIO API documentation](/reference/api/).

 Investigate the other RAML-using [server-side](/source-code/#server-side) modules.